 - Water quality improvements such as stream stabilization and rehabilitation.
 Completed projects may be seen at Stormwater Improvement Projects.

-- Safety upgrades of dams, repair and replacement of underground pipe systems and surface channels, structural flood proofing and site retrofits.
+- Safety upgrades and lifecycle maintenance of dams; repair and replacement of underground pipe systems, surface channels, and vegetated practices; flood mitigation and site retrofits.

 - Increased public education efforts and stormwater monitoring activities.

 - Improved infrastructure reinvestment cycles, and increased capital project implementation to responsibly manage stormwater runoff within Fairfax County, while maintaining compliance with increasing regulatory and operational requirements.